Mika Lintilä

-Mika Tapani Lintilä (born 15 April 1966) is a Finnish politician currently serving as Minister of Economic Affairs since 2019.
+Mika Tapani Lintilä (born 15 April 1966) is a Finnish politician who served as Minister of Economic Affairs from 2019 to 2023.
 A member of the Centre Party, he has been a Member of Parliament (MP) since 1999.
 Lintilä has formerly served as Minister of Economic Affairs in the Sipilä Cabinet from 2016 to 2019 and as Minister of Finance and Deputy Prime Minister of Finland in the Rinne Cabinet in 2019.

 Early life and education

 Lintilä is the son of the Centre Party MP Aaro Lintilä.
-He holds a Bachelor of Administrative Sciences from Tampere University.
+He holds a Bachelor of Administrative Sciences from the University of Tampere.

 Political career

 Member of the Finnish Parliament, 1999–present

 Lintilä has been serving as a member of the Finnish Parliament since the 1999 elections.
 He has since served on a variety of committees, including the following: